Using Marital Therapy To Improve Your Relationship

 When should you seek help through marital therapy?

-One sign that therapy may be helpful is if you and your partner are frequently arguing.
-This could be many small arguments and big arguments.
+One sign that therapy may be helpful is if you and your partner frequently argue.
+This could be many small arguments or big arguments.
 Perhaps those arguments lead to no resolution.
 More broadly, there may be challenges with communication.
 Perhaps you and your partner have conflicts that you are avoiding discussing, causing poor or tense communication.
 Maybe there are even topics you want to discuss that you are hesitant to talk about or do not know how to talk about.

 In these cases, a therapist may be able to help you improve your communication, help you say the things you need to say, and even help you get past the arguments you keep having.
-They may teach you how to disagree in healthier ways so that you can have more productive discussions.
+They may teach you how to disagree in healthier ways to have more productive discussions.

-One of the most renowned couples therapists is John Gottman, and he identified four factors that suggest a couple needs assistance in working through their problems.
+John Gottman, an American psychologist and relationship expert, conducted research to determine what factors indicated the highest risk that a relationship would end, discovering four major factors.
 He called these four factors "The Four Horsemen" because, if left unaddressed, they could spell doom for a relationship.
-These four factors are criticism, defensiveness, contempt, and stonewalling.
+These four horsemen are criticism, defensiveness, contempt, and stonewalling.
 Each of these factors disrupts communication and makes it difficult for a couple to resolve their problems.
 However, a marital therapist may help a couple get past these factors and resolve their history of discord.

 Where to find a marital therapist?

 There are many different resources to help you find a marital therapist for your relationship.
 One key thing is to select a therapist that both partners feel comfortable with.
-For example, you have a non-traditional relationship, such as a polyamorous couples or open marriage.
-You will want a therapist who is open to that lifestyle to feel understood, accepted, and not judged by the therapist.
+For example, if you have a non-traditional relationship, such as a polyamorous couple or open marriage, you will want a therapist who is open to that lifestyle to feel understood, accepted, and not judged by the therapist.
 Other times, people approach their marriage with some religious affiliation, so they may prefer a therapist who holds similar views and perhaps even approaches couples therapy with a religious stance.

 Getty/Maskot